bigskysoftware/grugbrain.dev/index.md

 some type big brain think in type systems and talk in lemmas, can be very dangerous!

-big brain type system shaman often say type correctness main point type system, but grug note big brain type system shaman not often ship code.  grug suppose code never shipped is correct, in some sense, but not really what grug mean when say correct!
+big brain type system shaman often say type correctness main point type system, but grug note some big brain type system shaman not often ship code.  grug suppose code never shipped is correct, in some sense, but not really what grug mean when say correct

 grug say tool magic pop up what can do and complete of code major benefit of type system, correctness also good but not so much as tool helper or much as big brain think